 - Geta and Zori (only with appropriate Asian formal attire)

 - Dressy Sandals

 - Formal Wear that drags on the floor (examples: trains, ribbons, etc)

 - Wings, bulky armor, or other attachments that extend off the body

 - Clothing with excessive chains, straps, or buckles

 - Bare midriffs

 - Cut-off or shredded clothing

-- Sneakers, sandals or flip-flops
+- Sneakers, non-dressy sandals and flip-flops

 - Boots with heavy straps and studs that are not formal in nature (examples: Doc Martens and biker boots)